 Are there any other charges that I should be aware of?

-Yes, there are couple of other charges that you should keep note of before availing SBI’s banking services.
+Yes, there are a couple of other charges that you should keep note of before availing SBI’s banking services.

 SMS Alerts: The bank will charge Rs.
 15 for SMS alerts per quarter for Debit Card holders who maintain an average quarterly balance of up to Rs.
-25,000 during the three months period.
+25,000 during the three month period.
 Also, there will be no charge for UPI/ USSD transactions of up to Rs.
 1,000.

-Even customers of the six affiliate banks that merged with SBI including State Bank of Jaipur and Bikaner, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala and State Bank of Travancore will have to follow these rules.
+Even customers of the six affiliate banks that merged with SBI, including State Bank of Jaipur and Bikaner, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala and State Bank of Travancore, will have to follow these rules.
 So, if you have a bank account with any of these banks, brace yourself.
 You might have to shell out a little extra from this financial year.